cchauche/basic-react-setup/README.md

   ```
   npm install webpack webpack-cli --save-dev
   ```
-  > Since we only need webpack for development purposes we save it as a dev-dependency, this is not critical but a good practice to aim for
+  > Since we only need webpack for development purposes we save it as a dev-dependency, this is not critical but a good practice to aim for.
+You can easily change this after the fact so don't stress about it
 - We need to provide webpack with some configurations so that it knows what to do with our files, we will write those instructions in a new file called `webpack.config.js` in the root directory of the repo.
 Paste the following code in to that file
   ```javascript
   const path = require('path');